 Chocolate Coconut Balls

-- In a food processor, blend cashews and shredded coconut until mixture is finely chopped.
-Add vanilla extract and maple syrup, and blend more until mixture is slightly sticky.
+- In a food processor, blend shredded coconut and cashews until mixture is finely chopped.
+Add maple syrup, and blend more until mixture is slightly sticky.

 - Using a medium spring-loaded cookie scoop, scoop and roll about 1 ½ tablespoons of the mixture into a small ball and place the ball in a parchment-lined storage container.
 Repeat with the remaining mixture and allow the balls to set in the fridge until firm, about 20 minutes.

 - Microwave the chocolate chips and coconut oil in a small bowl in the microwave for 30-60 seconds.
 Stir to combine.
 Use a fork to dip the coconut balls in the chocolate mixture to coat it all over.
 Return the chocolate covered coconut balls to parchment paper and repeat with the remaining coconut balls.

 - Set the balls back in the fridge to allow the chocolate to set, about 20 more minutes.
 Store the ball tightly sealed, in the refrigerator for up to two weeks or in the freezer for up to three months.

 Nutrition information provided is an estimate.
 It will vary based on cooking method and specific ingredients used.